 "This is a very contagious virus, and we need a high level of immunity to stop its spread," explains Dr. Kahn.
 "Children under 18 represent about a quarter of the U.S. population.
 We are never going to achieve herd immunity if we don't immunize children."

 This is especially important for protecting high-risk individuals.
 "If someone in your household has a weakened immune system, you want to make sure everybody around them is immunized," he explains.
-"Right now, the big hole we have is that we are not immunizing children."

 "If we can stop the circulation of the virus through immunization, we're going to reduce the likelihood that more virulent viruses emerge," Dr. Kahn says.
 "Getting children vaccinated is key to having this happen."